grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 `python eth/import_users.py -v -c config -p <eth_provider> -r <cic_registry_address> -y ../keystore/UTC--2021-01-08T17-18-44.521011372Z--eb3907ecad74a0013c259d5874ae7f22dcbcc95c <datadir>`

-After the script completes, keystore files for all generated accouts will be found in `<datadir>/keystore`, all with empty string as password.
+After the script completes, keystore files for all generated accouts will be found in `<datadir>/keystore`, all with `foo` as password (would set it empty, but believe it or not some interfaces won't work unless you have one).

 If you are transferring balances externally, then run: